Arkanosis/PackageRepositories/README.md

 ### On Debian and Kubuntu

-You can enable this repository your Debian 10 (Buster), your Ubuntu 16.04 LTS (Xenial) or your Ubuntu 18.04 (Bionic) as follow:
+You can enable this repository your Debian 10 (Buster), your Kubuntu 16.04 LTS (Xenial) or your Kubuntu 18.04 (Bionic) as follow:

 ```sh
 curl -s https://arkanosis.net/jroquet.pub.asc | sudo apt-key add -